yanivle/yanivle.github.io/_drafts/2008-05-16-the-difference-between-area-and-volume.md

 The question can be given an affirmative answer.
 Let's give an outline of the proof:

 1. Every polygon can be divided to finitely many triangles.
 This is obvious in the case of a convex polygon.
 In the case of a concave polygon, select any diagonal that lies completely inside the polygon.
 This diagonal divides the polygon into two polygons each with fewer sides than the original.
 By induction we can divide the polygon into finitely many triangles.
 It still remains to be shown that we can always find a diagonal that lies completely inside our polygon, but that is not hard (I will leave this as an exercise to the reader :-) ).
-2. Every triangle is congruent in parts to a rectangle (see illustration below).
+2. Every triangle is congruent in parts to a rectangle (see illustrations below).
 3. Every rectangle is congruent in parts to a square.
 4. Two squares are congruent in parts to a square whose area is the sum of their areas.

-An illustration showing that a triangle is congruent in parts to a rectangle follows:
+Let's show that a triangle is congruent in parts to a rectangle.
+Start with a triangle:

-triangle_rectangle.gif
+{% include image.html url="/assets/images/posts/hilbert/triangle.png" %}

+Any triangle can be split to 2 right-angle triangles:

+{% include image.html url="/assets/images/posts/hilbert/right_triangles.png" %}

+So it's enough to consider right triangles.
+We cut the right triangle, parallel to the base, mid height:

+{% include image.html url="/assets/images/posts/hilbert/right_triangle_half_height.png" %}

+And we finish by noticing that these blue parts are the same:

+{% include image.html url="/assets/images/posts/hilbert/triangle_rectangle.png" %}

 We have shown that every polygon is congruent in parts to a square of the same area.
 We thus have the inverse of Theorem 1, namely,